Biology of fungal adaptation

 Your research proposal will be considered out of scope if:

-- You have not clearly defined and provided appropriate evidence for how your project is linked to human health or climate change.
+- You have not clearly defined and provided appropriate evidence for how your project is linked to human health.

 - The connection to fungal adaptation is indirect, for example proposals primarily focused on food safety or driven by agricultural needs.